Goa Opinion Poll Day: Statehood

 Goa did not achieve full statehood in 1971 as was expected.
 Following persistent demands; including a 1976 resolution by the Goa assembly demanding full statehood; Goa finally became a state on 30 May 1987.
-Daman and Diu were separated from Goa and continue to be administered as the Union territory of Daman and Diu.
+Daman and Diu were separated from Goa and continued to be administered as the Union territory of Daman and Diu until 2020.
+On 26 January 2020, Daman and Diu merged with the Union Territory of Dadra and Nagar Haveli to form the new administrative entity of Dadra and Nagar Haveli and Daman and Diu.

 The status of Konkani in Goa

 The status of Konkani as the official state language was closely related to the issue of statehood for Goa.
 Although the issue of statehood was resolved in 1967, the Konkani Vs Marathi dispute continued because of the continued mass immigration of Marathis into Goa.
 (The population of Goa increased by another 25% during the 1970s.)
 In 1975, the Sahitya Akademi recognised Konkani as an independent language.

 In 1987, the Goa legislative assembly passed a bill making Konkani the official language of Goa.
 Although the bill did not explicitly grant Marathi any official status in Goa, it contains safeguards for the use of Marathi in official communication and education.

 In 1992, Konkani was included in the Eight Schedule of the constitution of India.

-16 January is observed as Asmitai Divas (Identity Day) in Goa.
+16 January is observed as Asmitai Dis (Identity Day) in Goa.